Niv Sultan

-Niv Sultan (ניב סולטן; born 1991 or 1992) is an Israeli actress.
-She is best known for starring in Tehran, an Israeli espionage thriller television series that premiered in 2020 on Apple TV+ and Kan 11.
+Niv Sultan (ניב סולטן; born 1992 is an Israeli actress.
+She is best known for starring as a Mossad hacker-agent undercover in Iran in Tehran, an Israeli espionage thriller television series that premiered in 2020 on Apple TV+ and Kan 11.
+Her performance earned her the Israeli Television Academy Award for Best Actress in a Drama Series in 2020.

+Born and raised in Jerusalem, Sultan began her professional acting career in 2013.
+She studied at the Yoram Loewenstein Performing Arts Studio.
+Sultan is also an entrepreneur, who co-owns the jewelry brand Sultana.

 Early life and education

 Niv Sultan was born in 1991 or 1992 Jerusalem, Israel, to a family of Moroccan Jews.

 After completing her compulsory military service, she attended acting classes for three years at Yoram Loewenstein Performing Arts Studio in Tel Aviv.
 As a student, she participated in the institution's production of A View from the Bridge by Arthur Miller; Sultan assumed a lead role as Catherine, opposite her classmate Tomer Machloof.

 Career

 Between 2015 and 2017, Sultan starred in the Israeli family sitcom La Famiglia on Channel 10.
 In 2016, she had a regular role alongside Amit Rahav and Daniel Gad in the Israeli youth drama series Susey Pere (Wild Horses) on the TV channel Zoom.
 In 2017, she starred alongside Omer Dror and Noa Kirel in the Israeli teen comedy Kimaat Mefursemet (Almost Famous).